mugartec/Swarm-Adventures/sections/setup.md

 This node joined a swarm as a worker.
 ```
-All workers up and running.
+All workers are part of the swarm now.
 Back at the master node:
 ```
 $ docker swarm join-token manager